International Hydropower Association: World Hydropower Congress

-Organisational structure
+Organizational structure

-IHA is governed by a board that comprises an international group of experts, bringing together high-level experience and different international perspectives of hydropower.
+IHA is governed by a board that comprises an international group of experts, bringing together experience and different international perspectives of hydropower.
 IHA Board members are elected by IHA's membership.

 The IHA Board is currently led by President Mr Roger Gill, six Vice Presidents (from Australia, Brazil, Canada, China, Germany and Malaysia), a further twelve board members (from Australia, Austria, Brazil, France, Norway, India, Iceland, Russia and South Africa), and the chief executive officer (a non-voting board member position), Eddie Rich.

 The Board aims for a balanced geographic distribution of representation in its composition and conducts its affairs, including two-yearly elections, according to a formal written constitution and by-laws.

 The Board is supported by a Central Office, the administrative arm of the IHA.
 There are also a number of committees and groups working on strategic and topical issues formed in accordance with Board resolutions.